jc141x/jc141-bash/setup/readme.md

 Adding a mod is supported through using the `files/groot-rw` directory.
 Add files to it directly or mount the game files as seen above and add or edit files in the 'files/groot' directory.

 These files will be saved into the 'files/groot-rw' directory and override the base game files on each run.

+Keep in mind that modding on Wine is not a guaranteed feature and depends on how the mod loads or if it interferes with wine.
+Generally if the mod can be loaded through a launcher or directly in game it should be fine.
 <br><br>

 ### Additional Information